tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

   <img style="width:50%" src="images/ogbn_mag_sampling_spec.svg">
 </p>

-Which specifies the following sampling proceedure:
+Which specifies the following sampling procedure:

-*   Select all nodes from "paper" node set as "seeds".
+1. Select all nodes from "paper" node set as "seeds".
-*   Sample 32 more "paper" nodes via the "cites" edge set.
+2. Sample up to 32 "cites" edges outgoing from seeds.
-*   Sample 8 "author" nodes from each node in the seed "paper" and "paper" samples drawn from the "cites" relation in the previous step.
+3. Sample up to 8 "written" edges from each node in the seed "paper" and "paper" nodes drawn on the step 2.
-*   Sample 16 more "paper" nodes for every "author" node through the "writes" relation.
+4. Sample up to 16 more "writes" edges for every "author" node from the step 3.
-*   For every "author" sample 16 associated institutions through the "affiliated_with" edge set.
+5. For every "author" sample up to 16 "affiliated_with" edges.
-*   For every paper sample 16 "Field of Study" nodes using the "has_topic" edge set.
+6. For every paper sample up to 16 "has_topic" edges.

+NOTE: By default the Graph Sampler samples **edges** from the graph.
+This allows to better control complexity even for dense graphs with large-degree nodes.
+For some applications it is desired to include all edges from the original graph that connect sampled nodes by setting `--edge_aggregation_method=node`.

 ##### Apache Beam and Google Cloud Dataflow